tarantool/doc/doc/2.1/reference/reference_sql/sql.rst

 Rules:

-* There must not already be a base table or view with the same name as view-name.
+* There must not already be a base table or view with the same name as *view-name*.
-* If column-list is specified, the number of columns in column-list must be the same as the number of columns in the select-list of the subquery.
+* If *column-list* is specified, the number of columns in *column-list* must be the same as the number of columns in the *select-list* of the subquery.

 Actions:

 #.
 Tarantool will throw an error if a rule is violated.
 #.
-Tarantool will create a new persistent object with column-names equal to
+Tarantool will create a new persistent object with *column-names* equal to
-   the names in the column-list or the names in the subquery's select-list.
+   the names in the *column-list* or the names in the subquery's *select-list*.
 #.
 Tarantool effectively executes a COMMIT statement.

 Examples: